Sunavya-Amujuri/Python-Learning/Python_Notes.md/maths.md

 | List on one line  | Inside loop with `end=" "` |
 | Pattern/Triangle  | Outside inner loop ✅       |
 | One item per line | Inside loop                |

+# Symmetric Matrix
+A symmetric matrix is a square matrix that is equal to its transpose.
+In other words, a matrix A is symmetric if: A = A^T. This means Aij = Aji
+​